Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Experiments

-We treat SurgUn's key design choices as jointly tuned hyperparameters that specify \textit{where} updates occur (weight-space localization), \textit{how} representational competition is applied (distractor concept selection), and \textit{when} unlearning should stop (checkpoint calibration).
-These choices directly shape the erase--retain balance.
-All searches use identical settings and a fixed set of three objects (Butterfly, Cat, and Tower) and three styles (Abstractionism, Byzantine, and Crayon).
+We treat SurgUn's key design choices as jointly tuned hyperparameters that determine \textit{where} updates occur (weight-space localization) and \textit{how} representational competition is applied (distractor concept selection), both of which directly shape the erase--retain balance.
+All searches use identical settings and a fixed set of \textbf{three objects (Butterfly, Cat, and Tower) and three styles (Abstractionism, Byzantine, and Crayon)}.